Monitoring the UK climate and forecasting its meteorological changes with analysis

 UK Climate Forecasting and Analysis

-Climate Change UK Weather Reports Jet Stream Flooding Air Quality Atlantic Ocean
+UK Weather Reports Flooding Jet Stream Hurricanes Atlantic Ocean Climate Change

 Vice-Admiral Robert Fitzroy was the founder of the UK Met Office which was formed in 1854.
 It is the UK’s National Weather Service operating from Exeter which is in the beautiful county of Devon.
 Not all its staff of about 1700 work in Devon but are spread throughout the world in 60 locations.
 Since 2016 it is part of the Department for Business Energy and Industrial Strategy.
 In December 2018 Penelope Endersby took over as Chief Executive.
 The organisation is the world’s leader in providing accurate weather forecasting and research into climate change which it has been doing for more than 20 years.
 The men and women who work for the Met Office provide a vast array of services which benefit mankind.